best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/writing_sphinx_documentation.md

 # Writing Sphinx documentation

-This project is set up to produce documentation using [Sphinx][sphinx]; this page should give you a quick overview on how to write documentation for it.
-If you're looking for information on how to write **good** documentation take a look at [Write the Docs guide on writing documentation][writethedocs]; for Agile projects, consider [documenting late][agilemodeling] as well.
+[This project is set up to produce documentation using Sphinx][sphinx]; this page should give you a quick overview on how to write documentation for it.
+If you'd like to know how to write good documentation take a look at [Write the Docs guide on writing documentation][writethedocs].
+[For Agile projects, consider documenting late][agilemodeling] as well.

 ## Why should I bother?
 And why Sphinx?

-Keeping as much of the documentation in a centralised location is a good thing — it means contributors, users, and anyone else can quickly find as much information as they need to understand and/or run what you've done.
+Keeping as much of the documentation in a centralised location is a good thing.
+It means contributors, users, and anyone else can quickly find as much information as they need to understand and/or run what you've done.